Fried Lumpiang Shanghai with hot sauce

 40 pieces:₱ 760.00

-Lumpiang Shanghai, commonly referred to as Lumpia, is a renowned dish originating from the Philippines that encompasses spring rolls prepared with a distinctively Filipino culinary approach.
+Fried Lumpiang Shanghai, commonly referred to as Lumpia, is a renowned dish originating from the Philippines that encompasses spring rolls prepared with a distinctively Filipino culinary approach.
 This dish has its roots in the culinary traditions of Chinese immigrants from Fujian Province, which accounts for its similarities to Chinese egg rolls.
-The filling typically consists of ground pork, chicken, or beef, accompanied by vegetables such as carrots.
+The filling typically consists of ground pork, chicken, or beef, accompanied by vegetables such as carrots, celery, and onions.
 These ingredients are encased in a delicate spring roll wrapper and are either deep-fried in oil or cooked using an air-frying method.

 In the Philippines, various types of Lumpia are prepared across different regions.
 While covering all variants in this article is not feasible, a few notable examples will be discussed.